rk-lindsey/chimes_lsq/doc/source/chimes_overview.rst

 The ChIMES penalty function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Two-body ChIMES interactions include an additional penalty function, which prevents spurious close contacts and discrourages sampling of interatomic distances smaller that model inner cutoffs (i.e. where the Chebyshev polynomials are undefined).
+Two-body ChIMES interactions include an additional penalty function, which prevents spurious close contacts and discourages sampling of interatomic distances smaller than model inner cutoffs (i.e. where the Chebyshev polynomials are undefined).
 The penalty function takes on the following form:

 .. math::
    :nowrap: